The Drift Inn located on Dune Road in East Quogue was hit by a suspicious fire in February 2002 while it was closed for the season.

 The Drift, as it was affectionately called by its patrons, was the best dive bar in The Hamptons.

-While it basically was a small bar, you felt like you were in a larger than life club.
+While it basically was a small bar, you felt like you were in a larger-than-life club.
+Compilation pictures on video.

 What more can be said when the biggest song played at the bar was, “Sweet Caroline“, by Neil Diamond.
 When the song came on, “Sweet Caroline, blah blah blah…..” everybody would bang on the walls three times, “Blah (bang) Blah (bang) Blah (bang).”